 Individual farms were identified by a numerical code and questionnaire response data were separated from identifying information and digitally entered using Microsoft Excel.
 Data from the web-based questionnaire was exported as a CSV file and merged into a single file with the mailed and telephone response data.
 The format for survey completion was recorded for each respondent and occasional duplications removed (i.e., farms that responded by more than one method).
 Missing data for individual questions were identified and excluded from statistical analysis.
 All statistics were performed using R 4.0.2 software.

 Descriptive summary statistics were calculated for each question.
 Calculation of 95% confidence intervals (CI95) on reported proportions for types of housing and bedding systems and frequency of SCC testing was performed using the DescTools package (Signorell et al., 2020).
 Independence of categorical variables was assessed with Pearson’s chi-square test, or Fisher’s exact test when count data include small numbers.
 Kruskal-Wallis (K-W) rank sum test was used to test associations between ordinal dependent variables and independent variables with multiple categories, and when significant differences were observed the Dunn test for multiple comparisons with adjustment was applied using the FSA package (Ogle et al., 2020).
 Relationships between categorical independent variables with two or more levels and continuous dependent variables were assessed using one-way analysis of variance (ANOVA), and when a significant effect was observed, post-hoc pairwise associations were tested using Tukey’s Procedure (TukeyHSD function).
 When extreme outlier observations were identified the effect of removing outliers from the data was considered.
 Tests of data normality and homogeneity of variance were performed and where assumptions of normality appeared to be violated the data was transformed to approximate a normal distribution.
 Possible associations between SCC testing frequency category and independent predictors were tested by multinomial logistic regression.
-Because herd size and housing type were associated and were a priori identified as possible explanatory variables for SCC testing frequency, a multivariable model was explored to investigate the relationship between housing, herd size and SCC testing frequency.
-Because we were interested in whether herds used SCC testing at least monthly or not, the responses to the question on SCC testing frequency were reduced to a binary categorical variable, SCC testing less than (0) vs. greater than or equal to approximately monthly (1) and entered as outcome variable in binary logistic regression models.
+Because herd size and housing type were associated and were a priori identified as possible explanatory variables for SCC testing frequency, a multivariable model was employed to investigate the relationship between housing, herd size and SCC testing frequency.
+Since we were interested in whether herds used SCC testing at least monthly or not, the responses to the question on SCC testing frequency were reduced to a binary categorical variable, SCC testing less than (0) vs. greater than or equal to approximately monthly (1) and entered as an outcome variable in binary logistic regression models.
 A forward stepwise variable selection process was used, and the final model was selected based on lowest Akaike information criteria, with final model fit assessed by plotting the deviance residuals.
 Goodness of fit for the final model was evaluated with the Hosmer-Lemeshow method.
-Wald test is used to evaluate the statistical significance of each predictor in the model.
-P values were assigned to assess significance of association, with significance at P ≤ 0.05.
+Wald test was used to evaluate the statistical significance of each predictor in the model.
+P-values were assigned to assess significance of association, with significance at P ≤ 0.05.

 RESULTS AND DISCUSSION